top of page

 Traditionally, neurodivergence has been studied and explored within categorical frameworks (e.g., autism, ADHD) and through distinct academic disciplines such as Psychology, Medicine, and Biology.
 However, the overlapping and interconnected nature of neurodivergent people’s experiences calls the need for a more holistic and integrated approach.
 Minds, brains, and bodies, often treated as separate entities, are deeply interconnected and must be understood as such.

-This live online course, delivered over five weeks, provides a comprehensive understanding of neurodivergence, exploring its links to cognitive, social, mental/emotional, and physical health.
+This live online course, delivered over seven weeks, provides a comprehensive understanding of neurodivergence, exploring its links to cognitive, social, mental/emotional, and physical health.
 Participants will gain insights into the latest scientific research and learn about key concepts that articulate the experiences of neurodivergent individuals.
 Importantly, the course incorporates rich narratives of lived experiences, including those of the course leader, Dr Kana Grace.
 This course is designed for a diverse audience, including neurodivergent individuals, their families, and professionals in healthcare, mental health, and education, offering tools and perspectives to better support and engage with neurodivergent people.

-Date and Time: Fridays, May 9, 16, 23, 30, and June 6, 2025 from 8 to 10 pm, JST
+Date and Time: Saturdays, October 4 - November 15, 2025 from 8 pm to 10 pm, JST

 Location: Online on Zoom (distance learning)

-Duration: 5 weeks
+Duration: 7 weeks

-How to Apply: Email Dr Kana Grace at valtameri.grace@outlook.com by April 30th, 2025
+How to Apply: Email Dr Kana Grace at valtameri.grace@outlook.com by September 26, 2025

 Who It’s ForAnyone interested in this topic

-Fees¥ 98,000 (yen)
+Fees¥ 110,000 (yen)

 Course Features